Raymond Flanagan

-Raymond Joseph David Stanislaus Flanagan (November 29, 1903 - June 3, 1990) was a Catholic priest and Trappist monk.
+Raymond Joseph David Stanislaus Flanagan, OCSO (November 29, 1903 - June 3, 1990) was a Catholic priest and Trappist monk.

 Biography

 He was born and raised in an Irish-Catholic family in Roxbury, Massachusetts.
 He had nine siblings.
 Two of his brothers also became priests and two of his sisters became nuns.
 Joseph entered the Society of Jesus as a high school senior and was ordained a priest on 22 July 1933.
 As a Jesuit, he gave many retreats and coached the debating team at College of the Holy Cross in Worcester.
 He did his Tertianship in Port Townsend in 1934/1935 and soon after (1936) transferred to the Trappist Abbey of Gethsemani; he made solemn vows there as Father Raymond on 5 April 1942.

 Flanagan was one of two famous author-monks living in Gethsemani Abbey; the other was Thomas Merton.
 The monks corresponded frequently, and Merton even wrote limericks about his confrere Fr.
 Raymond.

 Fr.
 Raymond was buried in the Gethsemani cemetery.